zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

    ```
    {:.language-bash-noln}

-   > **info**{:.icon} By `link`ing the Zetta server on the PC to a Zetta server running in the cloud, you can access your devices via a web API from anywhere in the world.
+   > **info**{:.icon} By `link`ing the Zetta server on the PC to a Zetta server running in the cloud, you can access devices via a web API from anywhere in the world.

 ## Blink the LED from the Cloud